Best Permanent Outdoor Christmas Lights 2026

 3. Nanoleaf Matter Permanent Outdoor Lights — Best for Apple / Matter Homes

-The headline feature is Matter certification.
-Reviewers report the Nanoleaf integrates smoothly into Apple Home alongside Alexa and Google, making it the natural pick for iPhone households or anyone building a Matter-first smart home.
-The app offers multiple scene modes for the major holidays plus custom color creation, and the IP67 housing handles year-round weather exposure.
+Matter certification is the other half of the case.
+Reviewers report it drops into Apple Home cleanly alongside Alexa and Google, making it the natural pick for an iPhone household or a Matter-first build.
+The app carries scene modes for the major holidays plus custom color creation, and the IP67 housing takes year-round exposure.

 Pros: